ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 That's the most basic example of Slate.
 If you render that onto the page, you should see a paragraph with the text `A line of text in a paragraph.`.
 And when you type, you should see the text change!

 You'll notice that there is no `onChange` handler defined.
-That's because the `<Slate>` context acts like an **un-controlled** component, with the changes automatically being propogated to any context consumers.
+That's because the `<Slate>` context acts like an **un-controlled** component, with the changes automatically being propagated to any context consumers.
 However, just like with un-controlled components you can attach an `onChange` prop to listen for changes.
 We'll cover that later.